 Jill Dooner is a Level III Visual Arts teacher at Explore Academy Charter School.
 While working as a pastry chef with an undergraduate degree in art, she decided to go back to school for licensure to teach art, ultimately earning an MA Ed from the University of New Mexico.
 After spending nine years in the Rio Rancho school district, she chose to become part of of a fledgling charter school.
 Collaborating with eleven colleagues to create a school from a concept is a career highlight.
 Still at the school which is now in its fifth year, Jill serves as the department head for electives, and teaches classes in drawing, painting, printmaking, photography, sculpture, and mixed media.

 OPEN, Admin/Supervisor Division Representative

-Judy Miller, Retired Division Representative
+, Retired Division Representative

-Retired Art Educator, Deming
+Retired Art Educator, Albuquerque

 A teaching artist with 31 years of experience, Judy has taught in the private and New Mexico public school settings.
 As a retired Judy Miller has stayed active in the art education world, teaching high school students at Aldo Leopold Charter School in Silver City.
 She involves her students in their community through Mural Programs, creating multiple murals in the city.

 “As an art educator, Ms. Miller made her lessons not only fun for the students, but relative to their lives and experiences as well.
 When the elementary arts program ended at GW Stout Elementary School in Silver city, she continued to teach for five more years,” demonstrating her dedication to the students.